 - Fresh Coriander

 - Sour Cream

-When the dish has cooled down a little, grab a potato masher and roughly smash your Sweet Potatoes.
+When the dish has cooled down a little, grab a potato masher and roughly smash your sweet potatoes.
 Don't mash it into oblivion, you want to keep some of the crispy parts of the potato.
 Place to one side.

 Take a Tortilla and lightly brush one side of it with Oil.
-Place on a griddle or regular pan oiled side face down, making sure the gas is turned off.
-Spread on half of your Sweet Potato mash, top with half your Black Beans, 1 Handful of Cheese and a squeeze of Lime Juice.
+Place on a griddle or regular pan oiled side face down, making sure the gas is turned OFF.
+Spread on half of your Sweet Potato mash, top with half your Black Beans, 1 Handful of Cheese and finish with a squeeze of Lime Juice.
 Place a second Tortilla on top, press down to contain the filling and lightly brush the top with Oil.

 At this point turn the hob onto a medium heat and fry for around 6-8 mins on each side, or until nice and golden.
 If you tap on the Quesadillas it should sound slightly hollow and crunchy.